return to homepage

 The vinyl had been installed the length of the porch without furring strips for support and the nailing flanges were broken which caused the ceiling to sag and open the butt joints all along the length of the vinyl.

-Porch Ceilings with open butt joints
+Porch ceiling with open butt joints

-Porch Ceilings with open butt joints
+Close up of porch ceiling with open butt joints

-"Shelly decided that since only about half the material could be salvaged to run the short way, she'd buy new material (Certainteed Triple-2 beaded soffit).
+"Shelly decided that since only about half the material could be salvaged to run the short way, she'd buy new material (Certainteed Triple-2 ® beaded soffit).

 To have the least waste out of the 12.5 ft lengths and add some visual interest, she decided to box in the existing carrying beam and run the T2 beaded soffit to that, then put vented soffit to match the rest of the house on the overhang.